Mastering Situational Awareness for Personal Safety

 Most dangerous encounters — assaults, robberies, abductions, carjackings — share one thing in common: The victim didn’t see it coming.

 Criminals rely on surprise, distraction, and opportunity.
-They look for people who are:- Zoned out- On their phones- Wearing headphones- Rushing- Unaware of their surroundings- Isolated or alone.
+They look for people who are:

 Situational awareness removes the element of surprise.
-When you see danger early, you gain:- Time to react- Distance to escape- Options to choose the safest response.
+When you see danger early, you gain:

 The 4 Levels of Awareness (Cooper’s Color Code)

-Yellow — Relaxed, Awareness, Calm, Observant, Aware of who and what is around you, Not paranoid — just present.
+Yellow — Relaxed, aware, calm, observant.
+You are aware of who and what is around you.
+Not paranoid — just present.

-Orange — Focused Concern, You’ve noticed something unusual, You’re evaluating whether it’s a threat, You’re preparing a plan of action.
+Orange — Focused concern.
+You’ve noticed something unusual.
+You’re evaluating whether it’s a threat and preparing a plan of action.

 How to Build Situational Awareness (Step-by-Step)